 Stress, the perceived threat to homeostasis, is an adaptive mechanism that has become a challenge in modern life (Smith and Azevedo, 2025).
 The body has many mechanisms to return to that homeostasis, vital to resistance and adaption (Smith and Azevedo, 2025).
-However, these systems have not adapted to our world of high chronic social stress and landscape of easily accessible high calorie, highly palatable foods (Dallman et al., 2006).
-Chronic stress has been linked to consumption of palatable foods and well as unhealthy eating habits, but the neurophysiological basis for stress eating is unclear (Tryon et al., 2013).
+However, these systems have not adapted to our world of high chronic social stress and the landscape of easily accessible calorie-dense, highly palatable foods (Dallman et al., 2006).
+Chronic stress has been linked to consumption of palatable foods as well as unhealthy eating habits, but the neurophysiological basis for stress eating is unclear (Tryon et al., 2013).

 1.2 Stress

 Physiologically, stress is a challenge to the homeostasis of an organism (Bose et al., 2009), or the perceived threat to homeostasis (Charmandari et al., 2005).
 When under stress, the organism responds to regain equilibrium (Bose et al., 2009).
 In humans, stress activates the hypothalamic-pituitary-adrenal (HPA) axis and the sympathetic adrenomedullary system (SAM) which originates in the locus ceruleus (LC) of the brain stem (Adam and Epel, 2007; Charmandari et al., 2005).
-In an acute, short-term stressor, the SAM allows for the release of catecholamines which triggers the “fight or flight” response from the sympathetic division of the autonomic system, leading to activation of the HPA axis (James et al., 2023).
-As part of the HPA axis, paraventricular nucleus (PVN) of the hypothalamus releases corticotrophin releasing hormone (CRH), which stimulates adrenocorticotrophin hormone (ACTH) from the pituitary gland, which in turn stimulates cortisol release from the adrenal cortex (Bose et al., 2009; Adam and Epel, 2007).
+In an acute stressor, the SAM allows for the release of catecholamines which triggers the “fight or flight” response from the sympathetic division of the autonomic system, leading to activation of the HPA axis (James et al., 2023).
+As part of the HPA axis, the paraventricular nucleus (PVN) of the hypothalamus releases corticotrophin-releasing hormone (CRH), which stimulates adrenocorticotrophin hormone (ACTH) from the pituitary gland, which in turn stimulates cortisol release from the adrenal cortex (Bose et al., 2009; Adam and Epel, 2007).
 Under acute stress, cortisol should negatively feedback on CRH and ACTH to prevent prolonged secretion of cortisol (Adam and Epel, 2007; Charmandari et al., 2005).
-By binding to glucocorticoid receptors, cortisol initiates of represses transcription to negatively feedback on the HPA axis, while binding to mineral corticoid receptors regulates basal HPA activity (Nieuwenhuizen and Rutters, 2008).
+By binding to glucocorticoid receptors, cortisol initiates of represses transcription to negatively feedback on the HPA axis, while binding to mineralocorticoid receptors regulates basal HPA activity (Nieuwenhuizen and Rutters, 2008).
 This tight regulation of cortisol is critical because the acute stress response is necessary for homeostatic recovery, but chronic or prolonged stress can be harmful (Bose et al., 2009).

 Chronic elevation of glucocorticoids in the absence of chronic stress inhibits basal HPA activity and HPA activity stimulated by an acute stressor, but this is likely due to inhibition at the pituitary, not central inhibition (Dallman et al., 2006).
-Norepinephrine neurons in the LC likely activate the HPA, evident by lesioning studies that find a decreases HPA response to acute stress (Dallman et al., 2006).
+Norepinephrine neurons in the LC likely activate the HPA, evident by lesioning studies that find a decreased HPA response to acute stress (Dallman et al., 2006).
 Prolonged activation of the HPA axis suppresses the release of growth hormone, and glucocorticoids, as the final effectors of the HPA, induce insulin resistance (Charmandari et al., 2005).
 Maybe sentence about social chronic stress here but it would be repetitive to say glucocorticoids are the best marker of the HPA axis responding to psychosocial stress.

 1.2.1 Stress and Appetite

-As part of the normal response to an acute stressor in a stressor-naïve animal, there is afferent activation of the HPA, with glucocorticoid levels increasing within 2-5 minutes of the stimulus (Dallman et al., 2006).
-This rapid action is critical to shorten the duration of ACTH secretion and the HPA so that the threat can be responded too, but not so much that there could be negative consequences (Dallman et al., 2006).
+As part of the normal response to an acute stressor, activation of the HPA leads to an increase in glucocorticoid levels within 2-5 minutes of the stimulus (Dallman et al., 2006).
+This rapid action is critical to shorten the duration of ACTH secretion and the HPA activation so that the threat can be responded to, but not so much that there could be negative consequences (Dallman et al., 2006).
 Cortisol, a glucocorticoid, stimulates hunger and feeding (Adam and Epel, 2007).
 Chronic stress and excess glucocorticoids play a role in obesity by interfering with energy homeostasis (Tamashiro et al., 2011) and increasing food intake and visceral fat deposition (Adam and Epel, 2007).